ucla-data-archive/policies/content/slides/english-com180/index.md

 * They are often discipline specific and/or affiliated with a research institution
 * They typically will give the researcher a DOI, persistent link to their data ]

-.left-column[
-## What about Sensitive Data
-]
-.right-column[

-### It is your responsibility to ensure your data are anonymized and de-identified, and have consent to be shared

-]
 ---
 .left-column[
 ### Examples